0xDATAWOLF/sourcery/README.md

-# Sourcery - A Macro Engine for C++ Source Files
+# Sourcery - An Intuitive C++ Preprocessor

 **CURRENTLY A WIP, NOT READY FOR USE!**

-Sourcery is a macro engine for C++ source files that allows the user to quickly expand redundant information out across multiple lines.
-Sourcery supports numerical, alphabetical, and comma delimited sources.
+Sourcery is a preprocessor engine for C++ source files that allows the user to quickly expand redundant information out across multiple lines.
+Sourcery supports numerical, alphabetical, and comma delimited sources for macros.

 With Sourcery, you can turn this inline text macro: